As far back as I can remember I have been overweight. I have attempted to lose weight many times in the past but have always failed.

 I started going to the gym about a year ago, paid for a membership and even got a trainer to help me get in shape.
 I met with the trainer once a week for 6 months and didn’t lose any weight.
 I changed my diet and ate what I felt was right (as explained by my trainer).
 I lost no weight, in fact I kept gaining weight.

-To be fair I wasn’t going to the gym as often as I should have, I needed to go several times a week and was only going for my training sessions.
+To be fair I wasn’t going to the gym as often as I should have, I needed to go several times a week workout on the body power inversion table, but was only going for my training sessions.
 The diet I attempted never stuck, I would always start it Monday and give up by Wednesday and start eating the same old same old by Friday.

 The email spoke about just doing one thing, add one healthy thing at a time till you are living a healthy life.
 Don’t try to change everything at once because you’ll go back to your old habits instead of making new ones.